List of To Kill a Mockingbird characters: Miss Rachel Haverford

 Miss Rachel Haverford is Dill's aunt and the Finches' next door neighbor.
 She drank neat whiskey heavily after seeing a rattlesnake coiled in her closet, on her washing, when she hung her negligee up.
 Even though she can be very hard to deal with, she truly does love her nephew.
 She is also a Southern Belle.

 In the film, she is not present and Miss Stephanie takes her place as Dill's aunt.

 Helen Robinson

 Helen Robinson is married to Tom Robinson and the mother of their three children.
 Reverend Sykes raises 10 dollars for her from First Purchase Church.
 Employed by Link Deas following the death of her husband, she is repeatedly harassed by Bob Ewell when traveling to work.
 Upon learning of this, Deas threatens Ewell, forcing him to stop.
 She is an example of how one person's actions can have an effect on a lot of people and she elucidates the hardships that surround the Tom Robinson case.
+Also Mr Link Deas will defend her from Bob Ewell.